InstantBuddha/nginx-notes/README.md

 ## Host Headers and Shared ip addresses

 [My notes on Host Headers and shared ip addresses with Nginx](Host-headers-and-shared-ip-addresses.md)

+## Host Headers and Shared ip addresses with the OWASP ModSecurity+Nginx setup

+[My notes on how to set up two domain names on the same ip address and forward traffic using the OWASP ModSecurity+Nginx container to do that. ](ModSecurity-with-two-domains.md) In this case the HTML files are served by the two additional Dockerized Nginx instances.

 ## My Nginx old security rules notes